2011 United States public employee protests: Ohio

-Proposed legislation
+Proposed Legislation and protests

 Republican Governor John Kasich supported a Senate bill (SB 5) that would eliminate collective bargaining for state-government employees.
 Senate Democrats’ attempt to kill the bill with a statewide referendum.
 They collected 1.3 million signatures against the bill and has been defeated as Issue 2 in this November's election ballot.

-Protests

 On the night of the bill's signing, thousands of demonstrators protested outside the statehouse in Columbus.

 Oklahoma

-Proposed legislation
+Proposed Legislation and protests

 Republican leadership proposed amendments to limit the strength of city employee unions.
 Most state employees in Oklahoma are not allowed to unionize.
 The bills would repeal collective bargaining rights and change how cities handle disputes with public safety unions.
 With Republicans dominating the state's government, the bill has a good shot at passing.
 One bill in the state House by Representative Mark McCullough (R-Sapulpa), and approved by House Economic Development, Tourism and Financial Services Committee, proposed altering the Oklahoma Firefighters Pension and Retirement System.

-Protests

 On March 9, 2011, hundreds of Oklahoma firefighters went to the state capitol to protest against proposed changes in their pension benefits.
 The president of the International Association of Firefighters said he was concerned about the "tone of the legislature", and that "public employees seem to be the scapegoat".
 Nearly 400 union workers rallied outside the capitol in Oklahoma City on April 4.